RofaeilAshaiaa/CollegeLife/README.md

 # Features to Add: #

 * Add JobService to check the exam table if changed or not and notify the student if exam(s) date(s) changed!
-* Support tablet by making number of culmns in LayoutManager to 2 or more
+* Support tablet by making number of colums in LayoutManager to 2 or more
+* add view pager inside semester profile to move from semester to other by swipe no need to go back for main to go to                    other semester
+* make line between semester and GPA